 - I am sharing my expertise.

-- This type of content has the potential to earn links.
+- Reviews and buyer guides have the potential to earn links.

-Here’s a reason for creating product comparison content.
+Here’s a reason for creating product or service comparison content.

 During the purchasing process most people hesitate before buying.